openstack-archive/networking-vpp/README.rst

 seen is with floating ip addresses.
 VPP requires us to clear all existing dynamic NAT sessions associated with an IP address before installing a 1:1 NAT for that IP address.
-However, the NAT API to clear dynamic NAT sessions is present in the 1801 release.
+However, the NAT API to clear dynamic NAT sessions is present in the 18.01 release.
 So you have two options as a workaround.
-1. Restart the VPP and vpp-agent after adding a floatingip address, This will set the 1:1 NAT before any dynamic NAT sessions.
+1. Restart the VPP and vpp-agent after adding a floating ip address, This will set the 1:1 NAT before any dynamic NAT sessions.
 2. Patch your VPP using the below two patches.These patches will add the code to clear dynamic NAT sessions.